Consensys/orion/documentation/development/machine_setup.md

 # Working on Java on MacOS

-We use java 8, gradle for builds, and intellij as an IDE.
+We use Java 8, Gradle for builds, and IntelliJ as an IDE.
 Feel free to use something else as your IDE if you are so inclined, but IntelliJ rocks.

 ## Install java 8 on your mac